T-cell lymphoma: Radiotherapy

-Stem cell transplant
+Stem Cell Transplant

-Stem Cell Transplants are a common method of treatment which can either be used in conjunction with chemotherapy to improve remission and effectiveness or it can be used with relapsed lymphoma patients.
+Stem cell transplants are a common method of treatment which can either be used in conjunction with chemotherapy to improve remission and effectiveness or it can be used with relapsed lymphoma patients.
 Stem cell transplants can either be an autologous stem cell transplant (ASCT) in which the patient donates their own stem cells or an allogeneic stem cell transplant (alloHCT) in which a related or unrelated healthy donor will donate their stem cells to the patient.
-Stem cells are collected from the bone marrow and are a type of cell capable of self-renewal and can differentiate into all types of cells, this can be utilised for patients with T-cell lymphoma and has seen effective results in treating some subtypes, especially Angioimmunoblastic T-cell lymphoma.
+Stem cells are collected from the bone marrow and are a type of cell capable of self-renewal and can differentiate into all types of cells, this can be utilised for patients with T-cell lymphoma and has seen effective results in treating some subtypes, especially angioimmunoblastic T-cell lymphoma.

-Allogenic stem cell transplants are mainly used when the patient lacks adequate healthy stem cells for an autologous stem cell transplant or has relapsed after prior autologous stem cell transplant treatments.
-However, allogenic transplants pose a risk as it may be toxic to the patient.
+Allogeneic stem cell transplants are mainly used when the patient lacks adequate healthy stem cells for an autologous stem cell transplant or has relapsed after prior autologous stem cell transplant treatments.
+However, allogeneic transplants pose a risk as it may be toxic to the patient.
 Proposed solution include improved donor selection and the use of a conditioning regime in which a high dose of a myeloablative treatment is given alongside stem cell transplants to reduce the immune response.

 Monoclonal antibodies

 Monoclonal antibodies (mAb) utilizes antibodies to target tumours, it induces apoptosis of the tumour through the obstruction of survival pathways.
 Monoclonal antibodies can be used as a single treatment agent, however, are more effective when used concurrently with chemotherapy to improve survival and remission.
-Most commonly used monoclonal antibody used to treat T cell lymphoma include; alemtuzumab and denileukin difititox.
+Commonly used monoclonal antibody used to treat T-cell lymphoma include alemtuzumab and denileukin difititox.